19 Oct Improve Postural Pain

-The Posture [P]Rehab Program is the ultimate starter resource for any individual looking to improve their posture.
+Do you have tightness around your shoulder blades and mid back area due to staying in one position for too long?
 Many people around the world are moving less and are sitting more now than ever before.
 Your best posture is your next posture, and we have the perfect plan designed to help improve your posture!
 Learn more HERE

 - HOW: While placing both hands up against the wall for support, begin by sagging your hips to arch the back.
 Then push back into a child’s pose against the wall, the goal is to stretch the back into a rounding position.
 Repeat this movement back and forth with control.

 - FEEL: When you drop your hips you will feel the abs and the low back stretching into the arched position.
 When you bring your body down towards the floor you will feel the low back muscles being stretched